Orlando Family Law Attorney Representing Clients in Divorce, Child Support, and Child Custody

 Why Call Our Attorney For Your Orlando Divorce Case?

 When a marries couple decides that there is no other option but to call an end to the marriage there is often a wide array of legal issues in the dissolution of marriage that need to be addressed aside from just splitting up.
+It will be important to consult with an experienced divorce attorney as you embark on this legal journey.

 Divorcing couples will need to decide how to divide bank accounts, real estate, automobiles, cash, retirement accounts, divide business, and the list goes on.
 The issue of alimony or spousal support often becomes an issue in marriages that have lasted beyond a certain period of time or where one party’s income is greater than the others.
 A person should never go into a situation where their possessions are being divided without the help of an experienced divorce lawyer who understands the complex laws in Florida that relate to the divorce courts here in Orlando, FL.